Info & Guidelines

 Submitting for Research Notes and Translation Notes

 For our Research Notes series, we invite the author of a recent book of fiction to reflect on the “research” behind it.
 Research is defined very broadly, from archival work to field work to family histories to memory — pretty much anything goes.
 Usually, these take the form of essays in the realm of 1000 words, but we’re open to experiments like annotated reading lists, conversations, or whatever authors come up with.
 The goal is more to see how authors think about their own process than to force them into a box, and we like to be surprised.
 If you think your book lends itself to the series, feel free to pitch us by email.
 Please note that our focus is on literary fiction, and while we have a pretty flexible view of what that means, if your book is in a more particular genre (ie, not in sync with the styles of fiction we tend to publish or review here) it’s probably not right for the series.

 Our Translation Notes series invites translators of literary fiction to write about the process of bringing a book into English, and we welcome submissions to that series as well.

 Submitting Interviews, Essays, etc.

-We are also glad to receive submissions of interviews with writers, publishers, or editors, or of essays on literature.
+We are also glad to receive submissions of interviews with writers, publishers, editors, artists with an interest in story, or someone we haven’t thought of yet.
+We’re also willing to consider essays on contemporary literature or literary culture, when they’re aimed at a general readership rather than a solely academic audience.
 Feel free to inquire by email if you have an interview, essay, or something else along those lines you would like to propose.